wangjoc/api-exercise-seven-wonders/README.md

 For an optional enhancement try to:

-- make a request for driving directions from Cairo Egypt to the Great Pyramid of Giza.
+- Make a request for driving directions from Cairo Egypt to the Great Pyramid of Giza.
 - Turn these locations into the names of places: [{ lat: 38.8976998, lon: -77.0365534886228}, {lat: 48.4283182, lon: -123.3649533 }, { lat: 41.8902614, lon: 12.493087103595503}]